Current Grad Students in Classics

 Michael Kriege is a first year M.A. student in the Department of Greek, Latin, and Classical Studies.
 He received his B.A. in Classical Studies from the University of Chicago in 2018.
 In 2020 he completed a post-baccalaureate program in Classics at UCLA.
 He is interested in ancient magic and religion and how authors interact with it in their texts.

-Devin is currently pursuing her MA in the department of Greek, Latin, and Classical Studies.
-She received her BA in Mathematics with a minor in Classical Studies from Coe College in 2019.
-Her research interests include ancient mathematics, astrology, and alchemy, Augustan-era literature, and Roman history and historiography.
+Devin is a Ph.D. student in the department of Greek, Latin, and Classical Studies.
+She received her B.A. in Mathematics with a minor in Classical Studies from Coe College in 2019 and her M.A. from Bryn Mawr College in 2022 with a thesis entitled "Dismembered According to the Rigor of Harmony: A Structuralist Reading of Zosimos' Visions."
+Her research interests include epistolography, ancient religion and magic, late antiquity, and the archaeology of the Bay of Naples.

 Kristen is pursuing her M.A. in Greek, Latin, and Classical Studies.
 She received a B.A. in classical studies with a minor in art history from Willamette University in 2016.
 She then attended the Post-Baccalaureate program in classical studies at the University of Pennsylvania.
 Her research interests include myth, Homeric epic, Greek tragedy, and ancient Greek and Roman gender and sexuality.

-Dalton Sala is a first-year M.A. student in the Department of Greek, Latin, and Classical Studies.
+Dalton Sala is a second-year M.A. student and Latin TA in the Department of Greek, Latin, and Classical Studies.
 He received his B.A. in Latin from Hillsdale College in 2020.
-His primary research interests include Greek and Latin bucolic, rhetorical self-stylizing in the Late Republic, and subversive subtexts throughout Roman literature.
+His primary research interests include Greek and Latin bucolic, Roman rhetoric, and later Latin authors.

 Mary is a Ph.D. candidate in the department of Greek, Latin, and Classical Studies.
 She received her B.A. in Latin in 2015 from Wake Forest University.
 She received her M.A. from Bryn Mawr College in 2017 with a thesis entitled "Seditio and Civil War: Mutiny and Loyalty in Lucan's Pharsalia."
 Her dissertation investigates depictions of male tears in the early Roman empire, attempting to locate crying behaviors within a larger cultural framework of gendered values.
 Her other research interests include Greek and Latin epic poetry, Roman satire, and ancient religion.